Colonial Penn life insurance review 2020

 Does Colonial Life offer burial insurance?

 Yes.
 Colonial Life’s guaranteed acceptance policy functions as burial insurance.
-Like most final expense policies, it’s marketed to seniors — in this case, those aged 50 to 85 — and capped at a small amount.
+Like most final expense policies, it’s marketed to seniors — in this case, those 50 to 85 years old — and capped at a small amount.

-While most insurers offer policy add-ons like child coverage or disability coverage, Colonial Penn only offers a few, and coverage may be limited by state, age and gender.
-Unfortunately you’ll have to call an agent to find out what coverage you can qualify for.
+While most insurers offer policy add-ons like child coverage or disability coverage, Colonial Penn only offers two riders, and coverage may be limited by state, age and gender.

-- Accidental death.
-Pays out a higher benefit to your beneficiaries if you die in an accident.
+- Accidental death rider.
+Pays out an additional benefit to your beneficiaries if you die in an accident, such as a car accident.

-- Accelerated death benefit.
+- Accelerated death benefit rider.
 Get up to 50% of your life insurance benefit if you have a heart attack, stroke, cancer or a chronic illness.

 Pros and cons of Colonial Penn

 - No medical exams.
-If you’re worried about not getting coverage because of a preexisting condition, you won’t have to do anything more than answer some simple health questions.
+If you’re worried about not getting coverage because of a preexisting condition, you won’t have to do anything more than answer a few simple health questions to apply for coverage.

 - Flexible payment options.
-All plans offer monthly, quarterly, semi-annual and annual payment options.
+All plans offer monthly, quarterly, semi-annual and annual payment options to fit your pay schedule.

-- Low coverage amounts. $50,000 is the highest coverage amount available under any of the plans.
+- Low coverage amounts.
+The highest coverage amount available under all of Colonial Penn’s plans is $50,000.
 Compared to other companies that offer upwards of $5 million, this is quite low.

-- Few riders available.
-Most insurers offer riders or policy add-ons to expand coverage to meet your specific needs, but Colonial Penn doesn’t offer or has limited coverage for families and disabilities.
+- Few rider options.
+Most insurers offer a variety of policy add-ons to expand coverage to meet your specific needs, but Colonial Penn doesn’t include benefits for families or disabilities.

 - Not all plans are available in all states.
-The Permanent Whole Life Insurance plan is unavailable to residents of Maine, New York and Vermont; term life insurance is unavailable to residents of those same states and Montana.
+The Whole life insurance plan is unavailable to residents of Maine, New York and Vermont; term life insurance is unavailable to residents of those same states and Montana.

 - High number of complaints.
-Colonial Penn received a complaint ratio of 1.03 in 2018 for life insurance from NAIC, which is the national median of 1.00.
+Colonial Penn received a complaint ratio of 1.31 in 2019 for life insurance from NAIC, which is higher than the national median of 1.00.

 Compare alternatives to Colonial Penn